“Boston has such a diverse group of people who can learn from one another and better each other. “

 What are your passions in life?

 I love to create.
-When I was young I was involved in art classes and later in life found my passion for graphic design and various DIY projects.
+When I was young I was involved in art classes.
+Later in life found my passion for graphic design and various DIY projects.
 There is something rewarding about creating something and being able to enjoy for years to come.
 I also love to travel, especially to the Caribbean.
 My husband and I try to vacation at least once a year.
 We love to experience new cultures and adventures together.

 What does Boston mean to you?

 Boston has always and continues to mean an opportunity for growth and networking for me.
-I have always strived to be the best person that I can be by working hard, absorbing as much information as I can, and learning from others.
+I have always strived to be the best person that I can be by working hard.
+I absorb as much information as I can and learn from others.
 Boston has such a diverse group of people who can learn from one another and better each other.
 I think that creating a network of people who support one another and are able to offer insight and experience is a priceless opportunity.